rails/jquery-ujs/README.md

     $(':feature(todos)').appoint('finish', 'unfinish');

 By default, the target with be the element with data-action specified.
 However, if the element has the target attribute set, that instead will be used as the context for the callback.
 The method searches for a feature of the same name, and if none found, one with matching id.
 It falls back to itself without matching id.

-<br/>**$.fn.dismiss = function(action, [ajaxEvent], [fn]) {**
+**$.fn.dismiss = function(action, [ajaxEvent], [fn]) {**

 As usual, the default ajax event is success.
 If no function is given, the default capability is removed.
 To remove a custom handler, pass in your function.
 Note that passing your function to other jquery unbinding methods would not work, as there's an appointee wrapper method.